 This might not make a big difference for your trip, but it’s a very interesting fact about Bali that most people don’t know.
 As you travel around Bali, you’ll meet a lot of people named Nyoman/Komang, Made or Put, Wayan, and Gede.
 The reason for this is that people in Bali name their children, based on the order in which they were born.
 For example, the first-born child is usually named Putu, Wayan, or Gede.
 The second-born is usually named Made or Kadek, while the third born- Komang or Nyoman.

 No malaria but a lot of mosquitos

-Unlike some other parts of Indonesia, Bali is relatively safe when it comes to malaria and similar diseases.
+Unlike some other parts of Indonesia, visiting Bali is relatively safe when it comes to malaria and similar diseases.
 However, this doesn’t mean there aren’t any mosquitoes around.
 So, make sure to have some long-sleeve clothes to wear as dusk approaches always carry a mosquito repellent, and if necessary, get a mosquito net, especially if you’re camping.